camlp5/camlp5/doc/rst/tutorial.rst

 :ref:`stream_parsers` explains the syntax and semantics of stream parsers.
 To compile this file, we invoke::

-  ocamlfind ocamlc -package camlp5,fmt -linkall -linkpkg \
+  ocamlfind ocamlc -package camlp5,fmt -linkpkg \
       -syntax camlp5o streams.ml -o streams

 The ``camlp5`` package has built-in support for stream-parsers.